-The Crohn’s Charity Service Foundation is committed to responding to the COVID-19 crisis in
+The Crohn’s Charity Service Foundation has been committed in responding to the COVID-19 crisis in

-In response, Crohn’s Charity Service Foundation is expanding our foundation’s foundation’s Food Bank
+In response, Crohn’s Charity Service Foundation is expanding our foundation’s Food Bank

-Although the exact number of people seeking help from food banks in the pandemic is not yet known
+Although the exact number of people seeking help from food banks are being updated daily and increasing

 Before COVID-19, many food pantries were set up like miniature grocery stores.
 Clients were able to shop